diku-dk/mlkit-pldi23-parreg/README.md

 ## Manifest

-This section describes every top-level directory or file and its purpose.
+This section describes every top-level directory and nontrivial file and its purpose.

 * `benchmarks/`: The benchmark programs.
 You may wish to look at these.